Skyline Drive & Wasatch Backcountry GPS

 Google Earth

-Open GPX directly in Google Earth Pro for satellite view planning.
+Open GPX directly in Google Earth for 3D terrain visualization.

-• 1.Download offline maps before you leave — cell service ends at the trailhead.
+• 1.Download offline maps before you leave — cell service is unreliable on most off-road trails.

 • 2.Bring a battery pack or hardwired GPS.
 Phone batteries drain fast with GPS active.

-• 3.Waypoints are approximate — granite canyons can cause GPS drift of 50-100 feet.
+• 3.Waypoints are approximate — canyons and rock formations can cause GPS drift of 50-100 feet.

 • 4.Share your GPX with your trail group so everyone has the same waypoints.